mapcode-foundation/mapcode-python/README.md

 # Bug Reports and New Feature Requests

-If you encounter any problems with this library, don't hesitate to use the `Issues` session to file your issues.
+If you encounter any problems with this package, don't hesitate to use the `Issues` session to file your issues.
 Normally, one of our developers should be able to comment on them and fix.

 # Prequisites

 As the Python modules relies upon the Mapcode C library you will need to have a compiler installed to be able to build and install this module.

+The assumption is that the mapcode-cpp source is available in ../mapcode-cpp/mapcodelib, if it located in a different place you will have to update the include directory in setup.py

 # Installation